DIVERS

 Genome-wide detection of Deep Intronic Variants with Effect on Recursive Splicing

-Human transcripts with long introns can undergo recursive splicing (RS) - a stepwise splicing mechanism that efficiently and seamlessly removes long intronic sequences by converting them into smaller segments.
+Human transcripts with long introns can undergo recursive splicing (RS) - a stepwise splicing mechanism that seamlessly removes long intronic sequences by segmenting them into smaller fragments.

 Deep intronic variants that disrupt RS could alter splicing, leading to intronic retentions with/without frameshifts and premature stops, thus resulting in deleterious and potentially pathogenic gene products, contributing to human diseases and traits.

 DIVERS is a genome-wide computational method to systematically detect and interpret deep intronic variants that may impact RS.
-DIVERS currently identifies five types of RS-variants: "RS-AGGT", "RS-BP/BP2", "RS-AGAIN", "RS-DW5SS", and "CRYPRS".
+DIVERS identifies five types of RS-variants: "RS_AGGT_loss", "RS_BP_loss", "RS_3SS_gain", "RS_5SS_gain", and "RS_CRYP".

 Reference: Zhang P. et al. Genome-wide detection of human deep intronic variants that affect recursive splicing.
 2025.